caverac/agd-doc/tutorial.rst

     Example spectrum containing a single Gaussian function with added spectral noise.

-See the following code which describes an example of how to create a spectrum with a Gaussian shape and store the channels, amplitude and error arrays in a python pickle file to be read later by GaussPy.
+The following code describes an example of how to create a spectrum with a Gaussian shape and store the channels, amplitude and error arrays in a python pickle file to be read later by GaussPy.